Republic of Marshall Islands and Federal States of Micronesia: Community Vulnerability Mapping

 Context and Objectives

-The Community Vulnerability Mapping in Republic of Marshall Islands and Federal States of Micronesia project, awarded under the Program’s second call for proposals in December 2014 to the International Organization for Migration (IOM), was launched in February 2017.
-The project aims to enhance the resilience of selected communities to disaster risk and assist them in adapting to climate change.
+The Community Vulnerability Mapping in Republic of Marshall Islands and Federal States of Micronesia project aims to enhance the resilience of selected communities to disaster risk and assist them in adapting to climate change.
 This project is implemented by the International Organization for Migration (IOM).

 The scope of the project activities includes risk mapping and planning of community investments to facilitate increased community resilience to meet adversities posed by climate change.

-Planned activities include for example facilitating the design of effective Early Warning Systems, geo-tagging of and evaluating the risks posed to public buildings such as schools and hospitals, and providing support to the Government of the Republic of the Marshall Islands to develop a holistic community-based DRM strategy.
+Planned activities include facilitating the design of effective Early Warning Systems, geo-tagging of and evaluating the risks posed to public buildings such as schools and hospitals, and providing support to the Government of the Republic of the Marshall Islands to develop a holistic community-based DRM strategy.

-- The IOM raised in February 2018 awareness about the project with Ebeye's (Republic of the Marshall Islands) leaders to make joint decisions for the projects.
+- The IOM raised in February 2018 awareness about the project with Ebeye's (Republic of the Marshall Islands) leaders to make joint decisions.